|

 his legal woes occur in three different states,

+as well.
 Shortly after Henry's third

 arrest (or was it his fourth?) fifth-round rookie